tymyrddin/purple/source/docs/foundations/organisational-development/satir-core.md

 # Core ideas of Satir systems OD

 Virginia Satir developed her work originally in family therapy.
-It was extended by Gerald Weinberg and others into organisational settings.
-The core observations hold across both contexts because they describe how people behave under stress, and stress is not unique to families.
+Gerald Weinberg and others extended it into organisational settings.
+The same patterns proved recognisable there.
+They describe how people behave under stress, and a workplace supplies no shortage of that.

 ## The system shapes behaviour